mattermost/mattermost-handbook/contributors/join-us/staff-recruiting/README.md

 ### Extending an offer

 Recruiting will typically extend an offer, unless otherwise determined by the MLT member or Hiring Manager.
-Exceptions may be made if the Team MLT member or AA Interviewer prefers to extend the offer.
+Exceptions may be made if the Team MLT member or AA interviewer prefers to extend the offer.

 ### Sending an offer and notifying internal teams